BGMD TEAM ONBOARDING • SCREEN FIVE

 What you’ll see on the next screen

 On the next screen, you’ll watch a short BGMD vision video.
-It shares the story and heart behind Black Girl Magic Day so you can feel the tone and energy we expect in every BGMD experience.
+It shares the story and heart behind Black Girl Magic Day so you can understand the tone, care, and standard we expect in every BGMD experience.